Advertise with Us!

 Here is the pictorial representation to help you understand better.

 Consider a case we are training the machine to recognize the image of a dog.
-So, the steps involved would be something like:
+So, the steps involved would be something like: Data and other facts are fed to the machine for its understanding and learning so that this information can be used during analysis at a later stage.
+In this case, we would feed the system numerous pictures of dogs.

 There are ample examples of using such an amazing technique for almost every area you can think of, like character recognition, image compression, medicine, detecting tumors, self-driving cars and many more.